Fairbanks North Star Borough Court Records

 Law Enforcement Criminal Records

-Criminal records maintained by law enforcement—such as arrest reports, incident reports, and accident records—are held by the agencies that created them rather than the court.
+Criminal records maintained by law enforcement — such as arrest reports, incident reports, and accident records — are held by the agencies that created them, not the court.

 Statewide Criminal History Reports

 A CourtView search is not a criminal background check.
 For an official criminal history report, contact the Alaska Department of Public Safety (DPS), Criminal Records and Identification Bureau.
-Requests should be submitted using the Request for Criminal Justice Information Form and mailed to:
+Submit the Request for Criminal Justice Information Form by mail to:

 Criminal Records and Identification Bureau